top of page

 1. Longitudinal tear: When displaced, it is known as a "bucket handle tear."
 This type of tear is one of the most common causes of a locked knee.

-2. Horizontal tear: A displaced horizontal tear is referred to as a "flap tear."
+2. Horizontal tear: A displaced horizontal tear is called a "flap tear."

 3. Radial tear: When a radial tear is displaced, it is called a "parrot beak tear" (4).